Covid-19: FAQ for students

 What is a checkpoint desk?

 The Codarts buildings are equipped with a checkpoint desk.
-Until 25 September, we will ask you to go through a RIVM questionnaire daily with the triage employee and to register.
-The waiting time will be kept to a minimum (maximum 15 minutes).
+We ask you to go through an online questionnaire daily (checkgesprek) and show the green screen to the checkpoint employee.

 Where can I find information about Covid-19?